hashkat/hashkat/docs/input.md

   true
 ```

-Input *true* for *use_random_time_increment* to have time increase by random values modelled by the KMC loop, or input *false* to have the simulation move by constant increments of time.
-Choosing either option will not have a major impact on your results.
+Input *true* for *use_random_time_increment* to have time increase by random values modelled by the [KMC](https://en.wikipedia.org/wiki/Kinetic_Monte_Carlo) loop, or input *false* to have time increase by constant increments of time.
+Inputting *true* generally gives more refined results.

 #### Use Followback